Wolf hunting: Poisoning

 Historically, poisoning was very successful in reducing wolf populations, particularly in the American West and Imperial Japan.
 Strychnine was the most frequently used compound.
 The poison would be typically mixed in lard or tallow, and spread on bits of meat, or placed within incisions on the bait.
 Though effective, the method had the disadvantage of greatly loosening the fur of the dead wolf, causing it to shed easily.
 Wolves killed by strychnine were typically skinned immediately after death, in order to avoid the fur absorbing too much of the poison.

 Strychnine is a poisonous ingredient included in a variety of pesticides and is used as a grain baits most of the time.
 The strychnine was used to kill wolves and became one of the most effective methods for protecting livestock and also eradicating pests that threaten the environment.
 Pesticides containing strychnine are lethal to everything that consumes them.
 But since this sort of poison caused pain and brutal death for the animals who swallowed it strychnine baits, capable of killing wolves, were banned in 1972 by the US government and in 2006 by the European Union.
-Back in 2019, a Montana resident illegally used strychnine bait by placing the poison into cow meat in order to poison a wolf.
+In 2019, a Montana resident illegally used strychnine bait by placing the poison into cow meat in order to poison a wolf.
 The consequence of this unlawful behavior, according to U.S. Magistrate Judge Kathleen L. DeSoto, was the death of not just a wolf, but also resulted in additional collateral deaths of a pet dog and other small animals.
 The individual was fined $500 and ordered to pay $1,000 in restitution to the Montana Department of Fish, Wildlife, and Parks.